Never Buy These 8 Things at Costco, Experts Warn

 Retail pros advise against making these shopping mistakes when looking for deals.

 For some fans of Costco, shopping at the warehouse chain can be a little too tempting.
-That is, the sprawling aisles and impressive-seeming price points can entice shoppers into make bad purchasing decisions.
-But sometimes deals that look too good to be true actually are, which is why you shouldn't give in to every temptation.
-Read on to find out what retail experts say you should never buy at Costco.
+That is, the sprawling aisles and impressive-seeming price points can entice shoppers into making impulsive purchasing decisions.
+But sometimes deals that look too good to be true actually are, which is why you shouldn't give in to every retail urge.
+Read on to discover what retail experts say you should never buy at Costco.

 Name-brand items when Kirkland is available